Cognition and Cognitive Neuroscience - MSc

 The world’s understanding of cognition and cognitive neuroscience has progressed rapidly in recent years with more computational modelling of behaviour and more precise mapping of brain circuits, improved imaging techniques and new sensor technologies to better monitor behaviour and response.

 On this course, you will consider the different, complex ways in which the mind and body process, react and interact to various physical and emotional stimuli, consciously and unconsciously, voluntarily and involuntarily.
-This includes studying structural and functional brain differences between individuals and clinical populations, for example, brain injury and repair, as well as predicting cognitive performance in complex real-world situations and understanding theories of perception, attention, memory and other cognitive processes.
+This includes studying structural and functional brain differences between individuals and in clinical populations, for example, in atypical development, as well as predicting cognitive performance in complex real-world situations and understanding theories of perception, attention, memory and other cognitive processes.

-You will learn to measure objective responses (for instance, response times and eye movements, measured with high-precision devices) and subjective responses (for instance, ratings and post-recognition judgments), as well as event-related potentials (ERP) - the measured brain response that is the direct result of a specific sensory, cognitive, or motor event.
+You will learn how to measure objective responses (for instance, response times and eye movements, measured with high-precision devices) and subjective responses (for instance, ratings and post-recognition judgments).
+You'll also learn how to map brain responses from neuroimaging methods like EEG to specific sensory, cognitive, or motor events such as, how to connect neural activity with the human mind processes.

 You will be taught by multidisciplinary staff involved in an exciting and diverse portfolio of research projects.
-These range from using EEG and eye tracking to investigate how our visual system makes sense of ambiguous images (e.g., face/vase) and real-world visual scenes, to the development of implantable materials to promote repair following spinal cord injury.
-Other research expertise includes physical and emotional states, visual and auditory perception, memory, trust, swearing, cognitive development, ageing, and neurological disorders.
+These range from using EEG and eye tracking to investigate how our visual system makes sense of real-world visual scenes and visual illusions, to the differences in brain and cognitive development in deaf infants.
+Other research expertise includes the perception of time in extreme environments, physical and emotional states, visual and auditory perception, memory, trust, swearing, ageing, and neurological disorders.

 Other courses you may find interesting include: